rperciaccante/HomeAssistant_OneControl_Discovery/README.md

   - State information is transformed as necessary and published to the appropriate MQTT topics
   - MQTT is also monitored for commands from Home Assistant that are then sent to OneControl via HTTP
 - Tools
-  - This flow contains useful tools to help in troubleshooting and enahancements.
+  - This flow contains useful tools to help in troubleshooting and enhancements.

 Inside the Discovery flow, there is a node named "Process Configuration" and it contains a number of tools available to you.
 Please familairize yourself with the options before running the tool: